circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

       - run: echo outside the executor
 ```

-See also [Using Parameters in Executors]({{ site.baseurl }}/2.0/reusing-config/#using-parameters-in-executors) for examples of parameterized executors.
+See the Using Parameters in Executors section of the Reusing Config document for examples of parameterized executors.

 ## **`jobs`**